ehabmdiab/Dinamo-test/README.md

 Approximately 6 hours were invested in developing this application, including:

-Initial setup and configuration
+-Initial setup and configuration
-Component development
+-Component development
-API integration
+-API integration
-Testing and refinements
+-Testing and refinements
-Challenges Faced
+-Challenges Faced

-The main technical challenge involved ensuring Ant Design compatibility with Next.js 14.
+#### The main technical challenge involved ensuring Ant Design compatibility with Next.js 14.

 ### Assumptions Made

-The application uses the JSONPlaceholder API, which simulates but does not persist data.
+-The application uses the JSONPlaceholder API, which simulates but does not persist data.
-POST requests return mock responses.
+-POST requests return mock responses.
-A modal dialog was implemented for post creation.
+-A modal dialog was implemented for post creation.
-Ant Design components were used to ensure consistent styling.
+-Ant Design components were used to ensure consistent styling.